Old English Orosius

 Old English Orosius – Rosenkilde and Bagger – MS Add.
 47967 – British Library (London, United Kingdom)

-A translation with impact: Orosius' Latin universal history in English as a gold standard for subsequent Anglo-Saxon chronicles
+A translation with a lasting impact: Orosius' late antique Latin universal history in Old English, which became the gold standard for subsequent Anglo-Saxon chronicles

 1. Paulus Orosius (ca. 375 – ca. 420) was a Roman priest, historian, and theologian